blockbridge/blockbridge-kb/guide/vmware/index.md

 credentials, you can unclick "Inherit authentication settings from parent" and enter a new set of CHAP credentials each time you add a target.

-Staying on the iSCSI software adapter, select Static Discovery[^3], then click **Add...**
+Staying on the iSCSI software adapter, select Static Discovery, then click **Add...**

+{% include tip.html content="Opportunistically, you can use Dynamic Discovery
+    for single-complex dataplanes, or for the first complex on a multi-complex dataplane.
+VMware's dynamic discovery doesn't support target ports other than 3260." %}

 {% include img.html align="center" max-width="90%" file="image24.jpg"
 alt="VMware screenshot showing where to manage iSCSI static discovery" %}